SupaMega24/learn-web3andsolidity/clmc8avve000008icgoi36nx6.md

 # Conclusion

 These are some of the core components that make up a contract's structure and logic in Solidity.
 By understanding these building blocks, we can start architecting more complex smart contracts.
 I will be expanding on these components in future posts as I learn more about them.

+### **Quiz**

+Let's check what we've learned.
+Answers are at the bottom.

+**Question 1:** What are state variables in Solidity?

+A. Variables declared inside functions.

+B. Variables used for temporary storage during function execution.

+C. Values permanently stored in contract storage.

+D. Variables declared in modifiers.

+**Question 2:** Which data structure is commonly used to store token or ETH balances for different addresses?

+A. Arrays

+B. Structs

+C. Mappings

+D. Enums

+**Question 3:** What is the purpose of structs in Solidity?

+A. To restrict access to specific functions.

+B. To group variables together into a custom data type.

+C. To compute values without modifying state.

+D. To define inheritance relationships.

+**Question 4:** Which function type in Solidity is read-only and does not modify the contract's state?

+A. Public function

+B. Private function

+C. View function

+D. Pure function

+**Question 5:** What is the primary role of constructors in Solidity, as mentioned in the text?

+A. To restrict access to specific functions.

+B. To emit events when certain conditions are met.

+C. To initialize contract state when deployed.

+D. To define reusable chunks of code.

+**Question 6:** What is the purpose of events in Solidity?

+A. To modify contract state.

+B. To store and retrieve data.

+C. To notify external applications of specific contract actions.

+D. To restrict access to certain functions.

+**Question 7:** What are modifiers in Solidity, and what can they be used for?

+A. Reusable chunks of code for contract deployment.

+B. Functions that modify state variables.

+C. Logic that restricts access to functions, validates inputs, and more.

+D. A type of contract that inherits from other contracts.

+**Question 8:** In Solidity, what does the "onlyOwner" modifier typically restrict access to?

+A. Public functions

+B. Private functions

+C. View functions

+D. Pure functions

+**Question 9:** How can contracts in Solidity inherit variables and functions from other contracts?

+A. By importing the other contract's code directly.

+B. By defining a new contract inside an existing one.

+C. By using the "is" keyword and specifying the parent contract.

+D. By creating a library that contains the desired functionality.

+**Question 10:** What is the purpose of libraries?

+A. To restrict access to specific functions.

+B. To provide a way to organize state variables.

+C. To contain reusable logic that can be shared between multiple contracts.

+D. To define custom data types for contract variables.

+<mark>Answers:</mark>

+1. C

+2. C

+3. B

+4. C

+5. C

+6. C

+7. C

+8. A

+9. C

+10. C